zachhollow/zachhollow/README.md

 [![Svelte](https://img.shields.io/badge/Svelte-3.x-orange.svg)](https://svelte.dev/)
 [![Angular](https://img.shields.io/badge/Angular-12.x-red.svg)](https://angular.io/)

-### I'm looking to collaborate on:
-Front-end, back-end, or full-stack web sites or apps!

 ## About me
 Around 2012, I stumbled on command prompt and soon realized that it was a coding tool, albeit mysterious and cryptic.
 My middle school's computer lab did not have password-protected computers and had a public WiFi network.
 So, after a few Google searches on how to shut down computers using cmd.exe, I was able to shut down not only my own but any consenting friend's computer.
 It felt like magic, but I quickly ran out of simple spells and tricks and found myself engulfed by a myriad of coding documentation and resources.
 Overwhelmed, I put cmd.exeaway, and throughout high school and college I found myself more interested in books, articles, and academic papers involving anthropology, history, foreign languages, political science, human rights, and international relations.
 I started learning R in college as part of a course on econometrics and data analysis for political science.
 A professor of mine raved about Python and Jupyter Lab as alternatives, but I mostly stuck with R for simple tasks such as data visualizations and regression due to familiarity and a discomfort with non-statistical programming languages or software.